 Mr. Fuchs, former HBO CEO and Chairman of the Board has been living a legal saga beyond words.
 In addition to an egregious deficiency judgment, Fuchs has been manipulated by Hawaii lawyers and had a judge whose family had stock in the bank that was granted the $21 million plus deficiency judgment.

-The Deficiency Judgment Class Action Complaint is well worth the read and of course, as with all of Gary Dubin’s pleadings, it is filled with research and case law.
+The Deficiency Judgment Class Action Complaint is well worth the read and of course, it is filled with research and case law.
 No doubt other states will follow suit and file similar actions in hopes of cleaning up the injustices attacking homeowners as a result of this foreclosure force majeure.